Occupy San José: Chronology of events

+As of June 2012, Occupy San José had continued to engage in organized meetings and actions.
+After a year of actions and twice-weekly assemblies, Occupy San José celebrated their anniversary on October 6, 2012.

 San José city ordinance on camping in city hall plaza

 Section 13.23.300.H of the San José Municipal Code of Ordinances states:

 "No person shall camp on the city hall plaza.
 No person shall enter or remain on the plaza (except the sidewalks) after closing time, as established by the regulations, unless authorized to do so by the director."